tiktagus/tiktagweb/content/en/blog/releases/roadmap-v1.x.md

 title: "Version 1.x Design"
 linkTitle: "Version 1.x Design"
 date: 2022-11-23
+weight: 20
 description: >
-  TikTag v1.x focuses on asset ownership with wallet login.
+  TikTag v1.x focuses on asset ownership and copyright verification.
 ---

 > You guessed right.
-We're not tackling any _ownership_ features in v0.x, with good reasons.
+We're not building any _ownership_ related features yet in v0.x, with good reasons.

 ## Ownership is Verified on Wallet Login